crespire/rails_railsbook/README.md

 Having sorted out the routes and the options, I think the rest is fairly simple.
 Check if the user has already liked the resource.
 If not, show a link to Like#create.
 Otherwise, show a link to Like#destroy.

+I've added liking and unliking on the comment partial, but I would like for the counts and actions to update in real time, so it seems like I'll have to fiddle around with a trubo frame!

 #Post Script

 I originally also took out the second on long term implementation goals, but I am going to put it back here so that I don't forget about important features I'd like to implement.